-The City Council Education Subcommittee conducted a hearing on April 3 to review the application of the Grace School Mayoral Academy.
-Also on April 3, the Education Subcommittee received a report from the Internal Auditor concerning the projected financial impact of the proposed school.
-On April 4, the Subcommittee heard a presentation from representatives of the Providence School Department special education programs currently offered in the Providence Public Schools.
+The City Council Education Subcommittee conducted a hearing on April 3 to review the application of the Hope Academy.1 Also on April 3, the Education Subcommittee received a report from the Internal Auditor concerning the projected financial impact of the proposed school.
+On April 4, the Subcommittee heard a presentation from representatives of the Providence School Department regarding special education programs currently offered in the Providence Public Schools.

 This Report contains four sections.
-The first two sections will review the presentations made by the Grace School Academy and the Providence School Department.
+The first two sections will review the presentations made by the Hope Academy and the Providence School Department.
 The third section will describe the Internal Auditor's projection of the new school's fiscal impact.
-The final section will contain conclusions and tentative recommendations.
+The final section will contain conclusions and recommendations.